ndalchau/ndalchau.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I'm Neil.
-Until recently, I was a Principal Research Manager at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) and project lead for [Station B](http://aka.ms/stationb).
+I am the Chief Research Officer at Synteny Biotechnology.
+Until recently, I was a Principal Scientist and Research Manager at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) and project lead for [Station B](http://aka.ms/stationb).

 I am interested in how to use computational and mathematical techniques to understand and re-design biological systems.
 I use mathematical modelling to test hypotheses about system function, and work closely with experimental scientists to design experiments and use data to test and parameterise models.